FairKeelBuyer's guides → Beneteau Oceanis 37

 Single spade rudder — do not import twin-rudder assumptions from later Oceanis models Low all (architectural)

-Engine and saildrive package varies by market/spec; confirm exact installed diesel and service history Medium 2006-2014
+Engine package varies by market/spec; confirm exact installed diesel and service history Medium 2006-2014

 Original hatches and portlights — sealant + acrylic degradation as hulls pass year 15-20 Low 2006-2014